Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_06_Running_the_Baremetal_System/README.md

 ## Building the Design: Hardware

-For hardware builds, the package process creates an XCLBIN file containing the ELF files and graph configuration data objects (CDOs) for the AI Engine application.
+For hardware builds, the package process creates an XSA file containing the ELF files and graph configuration data objects (CDOs) for the AI Engine application.
 Because you already ran the ``main_partial.elf`` host application during hardware emulation, use the ``main_full.elf`` for the hardware package:

 ```bash
 make package TARGET=hw MAIN=main_full